 Tennis Channel is an American sports television network dedicated to tennis and other racquet sports.
-Launched in 2003 and owned by the Sinclair Television Group, it broadcasts events and tennis-related programming.
-The channel is headquartered in Santa Monica, California, and its programming originates from Culver City, California.
+Launched in 2003 and headquartered in Santa Monica, California, with its broadcast center in Culver City, it is currently owned by the Sinclair Television Group, a subsidiary of the Sinclair Broadcast Group.
+The channel offers coverage of tennis events and related programming.

 In 2005, Tennis Channel acquired the ATP Tour's Franklin Templeton Tennis Classic in Scottsdale, which it had held the television rights to.

 On February 1, 2006, Tennis Channel became a charter member of the new Association of Independent Programming Networks.
+Randy Brown, Tennis Channel's senior vice president of distribution, was a co-founder of the group.

-On December 31, 2007, the Tennis Channel launched an HD simulcast.
+On December 31, 2007, The Tennis Channel launched an HD simulcast.

 In 2008, Tennis Channel sold the Tennis Channel Open event back to the ATP, citing growth of its core businesses tied to its rapid acquisitions of Grand Slam tournament rights.